akmn35/new.dist/README.md

 #> [1] 0.2056491
 ```

-`qgld` quantile function for the gamma-Lomax Distribution with shape(a,
+`qgld` Quantile function for the Gamma-Lomax Distribution with shape (a,
-alpha) and scale(beta) parameters.
+alpha) and scale (beta) parameters.

 ``` r
 library(new.dist)